elastic/apm-agent-python/CONTRIBUTING.md

 1. Submit a pull request

-    Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
+    Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests) to the `main` branch.
     In the pull request,
     choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.